Pointwise order of generalized Hofstadter functions G, H and beyond: Notation and basic properties

 Similarly, $x_k$ is also the fixed point of~$\tau_k^k$.
-Since $\tau_k^k(i) = k12\cdots i$ for all $1 \le i \le k$, this other decomposition will be interesting for counting occurrences of the letter~$1$ in~$x_k$, since it occurs only in the second position of these blocks.
+Since $\tau_k^k(i) = k12\cdots i$ for all $1 \le i \le k$, this other decomposition is interesting for counting occurrences of the letter~$1$ in~$x_k$, because $1$ occurs only in the second position of each such block.

 As an alternative way of computing~$x_k$, note that its prefixes of the form~$\tau_k^j(k)$ follow the following base cases and recursive rule.

 \begin{proposition} Let $k\ge 1$.
 Then

 \end{proposition}